 The Associated Students of California State University, Chico is recruiting for Programs Coordinator, Adventure Outings.
 This is a full-time, full-year (2080 hours), non-exempt position.
-The pay rate is $20.22 per hour; new hires are typically brought in at the beginning of the range.
+The pay range for this position is $17.47 to $25.33 per hour.
 The anticipated schedule for this position includes 40 hour weeks generally Monday through Friday with some nights and weekends.

 Associated Students offers excellent benefits to include medical, dental and vision insurance with a generous employer contribution toward the cost.
 Basic life, AD&D, and long term disability are fully employer paid.
 Retirement is offered through CalPERS.
 An employee contribution to this defined benefit plan is required in addition to a significant employer contribution.

 The Associated Students (AS) is a comprehensive campus auxiliary corporation of CSU, Chico serving thousands of students, faculty, staff and community members through myriad student programs, services and business enterprises.
 With an annual budget of more than $21M, the AS operates residential and retail dining services, the Bell Memorial Union, the Wildcat Recreation Center (WREC), and administers the contract for the Wildcat Store (bookstore).
 Additionally, the AS offers a wide variety of services and programs such as: CAVE (Community Action Volunteers in Education), Child Development Lab, Adventure Outings, Recycling, Sustainability and student government.
 The AS employs more than 100 full and part-time employees and more than 750 students.